 A Celebration of Minnesota Artists and Their Work

-Art in This Present Moment is an initiative of the Saint Paul & Minnesota Foundation, with funding from the McKnight Foundation, that provided support to artists who are Black, Indigenous, and People of Color changing and challenging dominant narratives through their craft.
-Follow the artists’ work by using the hashtag #ArtInThisMoment.
+Art in This Present Moment is an initiative of the Saint Paul & Minnesota Foundation that provides support to artists who are Black, Indigenous, and People of Color who are changing and challenging dominant narratives through their craft.

 Meet the Artists & Their Work

 Dudley Edmondson Sheds Light on a Fellow Photographer

 Dudley Edmondson is best known for photography depicting his love for nature, but for his most recent project, he decided to take on a human subject, Walter Griffin.See the project